raspberrypilearning/interactive-animation/en/step_3.md

 --- task ---

-In order to supprt your making during this project, if and when needed, you can use the How to ... dropdowns like the below:
+In order to support your making during this project, if and when needed, you can use the How to ... dropdowns like the below:

 -- collapse ---
 ---

 title: How to ... this is an example

+---

+This is an example of a How to ...

 --- /collapse ---